Friendseeker/Analysis-I/# Proofs.md

 Part 2: $\sim \forall x, x \in A \leftrightarrow x \in C$ (aka $A != C$)

-Note: I tried to find a formalized predicate logic textbook, and my brain is now exploded.
-The deductions are... painful and there's no more truth table cheese.

-Hence I will get slightly informal in my deduction.
-However, as a remainder to myself there's always a formal way to do it.
-And, I strongly suspect that the below proof can be directly converted into a formal proof.

 Assume $A = C$, then all element of $C$ is in $A$ (Definition 3.1.4).
 However, since $B \subsetneq C$, some element $x \in C$ is not in $B$ (Follows from simple contradiction from Definition 3.1.4 and Definition 3.1.15).
 There are two